-The Augsburg College food shelf, Campus Cupboard, is located near the Hoversten Chapel in Foss Center and provides free food to students throughout the academic year (September-May).
-The food shelf operates two days a week and is staffed by students in collaboration with the Campus Kitchen program at Augsburg.
+The Augsburg College food shelf, Campus Cupboard, provides free food to students throughout the academic year (September-May).
+Campus Cupboard is located in Hoversten Chapel of Foss Center by the back stairwell to the balcony.
+It operates three days a week and is staffed by students in collaboration with the Campus Kitchen program at Augsburg.

 Using the Food Shelf

-Canned vegetables, fruits, canned fish, canned beans, canned soup or dry instant soup, peanut butter, jelly, rice, pasta, oatmeal, cereal, granola bars, crackers
+Good donations include: canned vegetables, canned fruits, canned meats (fish, chicken, salmon), beans, canned soup (or dry instant soup), peanut butter, jelly, rice, pasta, oatmeal, cereal, granola bars, crackers, nuts, and toiletry items

 The Campus Cupboard, which opened in February 2013, is the work of partnership between faculty, staff, and students who originally came together as part of the Fighting Poverty at Augsburg special interest group and the Creating an Inclusive Campus conference.
 The food shelf is supported by Campus Kitchen at Augsburg, A’viands, and the Thrivent Leadership Fellows.